mx419/ds1003_proj/README.md

   - Sida Ye(sy1743) sy1743@nyu.edu
   - Xingye Zhang(xz601) xz601@nyu.edu

-Note: You can run the commands in Part5 directly to get the result.
+Note: You can run the commands in Part 4 directly to get the result.
 But you can read the following parts to understading the process.

 ### Part 0: Environment Setup
 1. run the following commands to download our projects